eric-brechemier/masteringid-horizon/620-LEARNING-JOURNEY.md

 [Back to Learning Solution Design](600-LEARNING-SOLUTION-DESIGN.md)
 ## Learning Journey

-### Digital Awareness Comity (DAC)
+### Digital Awareness Committee (DAC)

-The first step of the project, after the initial kick-off meeting, shall be to set up the internal Digital Awareness Comity, with at least two senior employees from each of the following departments:
+The first step of the project, after the initial kick-off meeting, shall be to set up the internal Digital Awareness Committee, with at least two senior employees from each of the following departments:

 - Communication,